 Don't cover the wound up with a bandage or pad because the cut will heal faster with air exposure.
 Anything that is bigger than a small cut should be seen by your veterinarian before doing any home care.
 Sometimes, if the injury is on the foot, you will need to cover it in order to keep it clean.
 You can use a rolled gauze wrap in this instance.
 Just be careful to change the pad regularly make sure that it isn't too tight.

 Using povidone iodine for dogs

 You can buy 10% povidone iodine at a drug store, and you want this kind as it lacks any alcohol that could sting your dog.
 It needs to be mixed with water until it's the color of iced tea, which is about 10 parts water to 1 part iodine.

-Rinse with iodine.
-You will now want to run alcohol-free iodine over the wound for a complete disinfection.
-This iodine can be purchased at a drug store, and you want this kind as it lacks any alcohol that could sting your pet.
-Run enough alcohol-free iodine to cover the wound, and then let it sit there.
+Run the iodine over the wound for complete disinfection.
+Make sure you use enough to cover the wound, and then let it sit there.
 Most of it should dry on its own, but if there is any remaining, you can pat it dry.